Mon - Thur 7.30-15.30 Fri 7.30-14.00

 Need to know more about using a conformal coating in your application process?

-There are several ways to measure the conformal coating thickness on a printed circuit board (PCB).
-They can be either used on dry or wet film coating.
+There are several practical ways to measure conformal coating thickness on a printed circuit board (PCB).
+Some methods are used on the wet coating before cure, while others are used once the coating has dried or fully cured.

 Non-destructive eddy current system